Roasted Butternut Squash

 Combine the cut cubes with the oil of your choice, salt, and black pepper:

-I now prefer ghee, but you may use olive oil, coconut oil, or any other high heat roasting fat you prefer.
+I now prefer animal fats like duck fat, tallow, lard, and ghee for their wonderful flavor, but you may use olive oil, coconut oil, or any other high heat roasting fat you prefer.

 Toss everything well to coat the cubes evenly in the oil and seasonings.